thenhao/group4Module2Project/README.md

 * Call the server by clicking the bell icon.
 * Request for the bill by clicking the payment icon.
 * You can join membership by clicking the membership icon.
-* You can view a carousel of ongoing promotion.

 ## Acknowledgement
 * SkillsUnion